BSBPEF201 – Support personal wellbeing in the workplace

 the absence of negative emotions like depression or anxiety)

 fulfillment and positive functioning.

-In simple terms, well-being can be described as judging life positively and feeling good.
-Even though happiness is an integral part of your personal wellbeing, it includes other things such as the fulfillment of long-term goals, your sense of purpose and how in control you feel in life.
+In simple terms, well-being can be described as feeling good about life and having a positive attitude.
+Even though happiness is an essential element of personal wellbeing, it also involves such things as the fulfilment of long-term goals, a sense of purpose and how in control a person feels in their life.